 best ozone generator for every type of use from BoiE.

 Low Power vs. High Power Ozone

 Advertisers often market low ozone-producing air purifiers as powerful ozone generators.
 However, these devices

 generate roughly 0.05 parts per million (ppm) of ozone, which is too little ozone to reduce contaminants.
 Rather

 they mask odors temporarily with ozone's pungent scent.
-In EPA laboratory tests, up to 10 ppm of ozone was needed
+In EPA laboratory tests, 5-10 ppm of ozone was needed to

 Ozone generators that produce high levels of concentrated ozone can effectively oxidize VOCs, mold and other contaminants